-As a fellow, your microsurgical education will encompass the full breadth of orthoplastic reconstruction including head and neck, breast, trunk, upper and lower extremities, lymphedema surgery and cancer reconstruction, with additional multidisciplinary efforts between plastic and orthopedic surgery with emphasis on limb salvage and reconstruction.
-Fellows have the opportunity to operate at Barnes-Jewish Hospital, St. Louis Children’s Hospital, and Christian Northeast Hospital.
+As a fellow, your microsurgical education will encompass the full breadth of reconstruction including head and neck, breast, trunk, upper and lower extremities, lymphedema surgery and cancer reconstruction, with additional multidisciplinary efforts between plastic and orthopedic surgery with emphasis on limb salvage and reconstruction.
+Fellows have the opportunity to operate at Barnes-Jewish Hospital, St. Louis Children’s Hospital, Christian Northeast Hospital, and Barnes-Jewish West County Hospital.

 Our faculty will be closely involved in your training, while still giving you the opportunity to gain independence.
 You will participate not only as a trainee, but also as a teacher.
-As a fellow, you will have an instructor-level appointment and will work closely with residents in plastic surgery and with medical students.
+As a fellow, you will work closely with residents in plastic surgery and with medical students.